loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 ##### Specializing

-Since both countries can end up with both goods, corn and oil, after trading, it is not necessary for them to produce both themselves.
+Since both countries can end up with both goods after trading, it is not necessary for them to produce both themselves.
 Rather, each can focus on producing the good for which it has a comparative advantage.
 Then, they can trade for the other.
 So, Saudi